sgharms/nyc-apartment-tips/README.md

    them yell "HEY MAN!"
 How well did you hear it?
 If well, everyone who yells "HEY MAN!" at all hours of the night will be audible to you.
 Know this before you sign anything.
+5. Electricity Check
+   1. Inspect for outlet count.
+Many of the apartments in Manhattan date from the time when the number of applicances was few beyond a tube-based radio for checking "Little Orphan Annie."
+For those with phones and computers, this might be a factor
+   2. Determine the availability / electricity model of the place.
+Many pre-war apartments **still use fuses**.
+Do you know where to get fuses?
+Is the fuse-box accessible / well-maintained?
+ 6. Water stains on ceiling.
+Look over your radiator covers where neighbors upstairs (i.e. in the same "stack") have their radiators too.
+Trapped moisture will lead to bubbled paint / water stains.
+This is a concerning sign.

 ### Windows

 1. Check the windows for:
   1. Soundproof-ness
   2. Open / close-ability
+2. Validate the provision (or not, usually not) of window coverings.
+You're going to need to buy these.
+   * For each of the windows (you can stop after you have a clear picture) are the windows precisely cut into the wall.
+In pre-wars these holes were often chaped _by hand_.
+As a result a standard blind size **will not work**.
+You'll have to get them custom.
+Measure top - middle - bottom.
+If the measurement is the same, you have a precision cut window.
+Else...

 ### Bathroom